2020 Abu Dhabi Grand Prix: Entrants

 The drivers and teams were the same as the pre-season entry list with the only exception being Romain Grosjean, who was replaced by Pietro Fittipaldi at the Sakhir Grand Prix.
+It would be Fittipaldi's last Grand Prix, and the last for a Brazilian until Gabriel Bortoleto at the 2025 Australian Grand Prix.
 Mick Schumacher drove for Haas in the first practice session, in place of Kevin Magnussen, while Robert Kubica drove for Alfa Romeo Racing, in place of Antonio Giovinazzi.
 Robert Shwartzman, who competed in Formula 2, was also due to appear in the first practice session, driving for Haas.
 However, he did not appear on the entry list.
 Lewis Hamilton was confirmed as an entrant shortly before the race, having tested negative for the coronavirus, which had caused him to miss the previous round in Sakhir, where Williams driver George Russell took his place.